ireneyrzd/Homepage/content/post/MusicNet Brainstorm and Analysis.md

 * Mood that it evokes

 I looked at three papers that explore how  music can evoke senses of emotion in audiences from different backgrounds.
-### "Ooh là là!
+#### "Ooh là là!
 Music evokes at least 13 emotions.
 Scientists have mapped them"
+by Anwar, Yasmin (2020)
 https://news.berkeley.edu/2020/01/06/music-evokes-13-emotions/

 In the study, the Berkeley doctoral students found that the emotions evoked by music can be categorized into 13 feelings: "Amusement, joy, eroticism, beauty, relaxation, sadness, dreaminess, triumph, anxiety, scariness, annoyance, defiance, and feeling pumped up. "